iamsh4shank/iamsh4shank.github.io/_news/amv.md

 related_posts: false
 ---

-After writing so any engineering entrance exams :P finally landed to Amrita School of Engineering for my majors in Computer Science engineering with specilization in AI.
+Joined Amrita School of Engineering for my Bachelors in Computer Science engineering with specilization in AI.